 We conduct initiatives by identifying risks and opportunities related to biodiversity.

-Going forward, we aim to enhance our contributions to
+Going forward, we aim to enhance our contributions to are working on woodlands creation, building of biotopes, and conservation initiatives for tidal flats.

-global environmental conservation while conducting disclosures based on the framework of the Taskforce on Nature-related Financial Disclosures (TNFD).

-Issue Risks Opportunities Measures Reduction of natural capital Reduced earnings and production hindered by difficulty in procurement of raw materials and price hikes Drop in product quality due to deterioration in water quality Decline in public trust in the Company due to damage to surrounding areas caused by the discharge of contaminated wastewater Business continuity by securing human resources and raw materials through nature conservation initiatives Sustainable production and enhancement of corporate value by securing good quality water resources through woodlands creation and river conservation Development of more lightweight products Development of recycling technology for raw materials Expanding the use of plant-derived biomaterials and recycled materials Enhancing wastewater management and related controls are conducting initiatives in the areas of mountains, rivers, and oceans.
-Among these efforts, the biotope maintained on the Company premises has been recognized as a biodiversity conservation area, designated as a "Nature Coexistence Site" by the Ministry of the Environment.
+Issue Risks Opportunities Measures Reduction of natural capital Reduced earnings and production hindered by difficulty in procurement of raw materials and price hikes Drop in product quality due to deterioration in water quality Decline in public trust in the Company due to damage to surrounding areas caused by the discharge of contaminated wastewater.
+Business continuity by securing human resources and raw materials through nature conservation initiatives Sustainable production and enhancement of corporate value by securing good quality water resources through woodlands creation and river conservation Development of more lightweight products Development of recycling technology for raw materials Expanding the use of plant-derived biomaterials and recycled materials Enhancing wastewater management and related controls